pawamoy/website/docs/insiders.md

+---
+hide:
+- navigation
+---

 # Insiders

+I develop open-source software, notably Python tools and libraries.
+Previously, all these projects were developed in my free time, without any financial compensation.
+Since April 2023, I dedicate **100%** of my time to these projects, and rely on sponsorships from individual users and companies to earn a living and make these projects sustainable.

-Some of my projects follow the **sponsorware** release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders][insiders].
+Some of my projects therefore follow the **sponsorware** release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders][insiders].
 Read on to learn [what sponsorships achieve][sponsorship], [how to become a sponsor][sponsors] to get access to Insiders,